PHASE THREE: DISCARD

 1. Did your relationship reach a critical point because:

-3. After a particularly horrible fight he leaves or you ask him to leave
+3. After a particularly horrible fight they leave or you ask them to leave

-2. At the time of the discard did he blame you for the fight, affair, emotional or physical violence, or lie, deny and refuse to take any accountability for his actions or behavior? blame shifting gaslighting pathological lying
+2. At the time of the discard did they blame you for the fight, affair, emotional or physical violence, or lie, deny and refuse to take any accountability for their actions or behavior? blame shifting gaslighting pathological lying

 3. Do you feel as if your entire life has imploded?
-Do you then begin to discover and uncover things about him that he had lied about for weeks, months or even years? pathological lying
+Do you then begin to discover and uncover things about them that they had lied about for weeks, months or even years? pathological lying

-4. Had he been having a long term affair, multiple affairs, or using sex workers?
-Did you discover that these things had been occurring for weeks, months or even years and that he had been lying to you, putting your health at risk, and creating a fantasy world that is not based in any reality? gaslighting entitlement
+4. Had they been having a long term affair, multiple affairs, or using sex workers?
+Did you discover that these things had been occurring for weeks, months or even years and that they had been lying to you, putting your health at risk, and creating a fantasy world that is not based in any reality? gaslighting entitlement

-5. Do you begin to piece together your life with him with this new information and start to see that your life with him was never what you thought it was and more importantly, that he was NEVER who he pretended to be?
-Do you begin to question everything about your relationship, about his past, about things he said and did, and start to see that the way he had been treating you for the majority of the relationship was actually ABUSE?
-Do you begin to understand that verbal, emotional and psychological abuse is abuse and that all the ways he used those tactics of power and control were to keep you as powerless as possible so that he could continue to abuse and control you? power and control emotional manipulation narcissistic supply
+5. Do you begin to piece together your life with them with this new information and start to see that your life with them was never what you thought it was and more importantly, that they were NEVER who they pretended to be?
+Do you begin to question everything about your relationship, about their past, about things they said and did, and start to see that the way they had been treating you for the majority of the relationship was actually ABUSE?
+Do you begin to understand that verbal, emotional and psychological abuse is abuse and that all the ways they used those tactics of power and control were to keep you as powerless as possible so that they could continue to abuse and control you? power and control emotional manipulation narcissistic supply

-6. Does he attempt to reconcile with you with more lies and fake promises?
-Does he
+6. Do they attempt to reconcile with you with more lies and fake promises?
+Do they

-2. Agree to go to counseling even though you had begged him to before
+2. Agree to go to counseling even though you had begged them to before

 3. Agree to (stop drinking, stop using drugs, go to AA, stop going out, will never lie again)

-4. Guilt you and make you believe it is your fault for giving up on him
+4. Guilt you and make you believe it is your fault for giving up on them

 5. Use your children as weapons or pawns

-6. Triangulate you with the other woman (or women)
+6. Triangulate you with the other partner (or partners)

-7. Claim he will stop seeing the other woman but you catch him in more lies
+7. Claim he will stop seeing the other partner but you catch them in more lies

-8. Tell you that he has realized you are the “one” and asks you to marry him
+8. Tell you that they have realized you are the “one” and asks you to marry them

 9. Cries, begs, pleads and other assorted attempts at emotional manipulation

-10. Threatens to “destroy you” if you don’t do what he wants
+10. Threatens to “destroy you” if you don’t do what they want

-12. Enlists the help of “flying monkeys” to either tell you how much you hurt him and how sad and pathetic he is or to emotionally berate of batter you into coming back.
-If that doesn’t work he immediately begins a “smear campaign” telling everyone who will listen what a terrible person you are and what a victim he is.
+12. Enlists the help of “flying monkeys” to either tell you how much you hurt them and how sad and pathetic they are or to emotionally berate or batter you into coming back.
+If that doesn’t work they immediately begin a “smear campaign” telling everyone who will listen what a terrible person you are and what a victim they are.

-13. When all else fails, he immediately blocks you on social media and pretends like you never existed while riding off into the sunset with his new supply.
+13. When all else fails, they immediately block you on social media and pretend like you never existed while riding off into the sunset with their new supply.

 Are you emotionally reeling every minute trying to understand how someone you thought you loved and who you believed loved you could treat you as cruelly and terribly as they have? narcissistic abuse

-7. Do you have fantasies that if you take him, back that somehow he will change?
-Do you vacillate back and forth in your mind believing that it wasn’t “that bad” and that deep down he really does love you?
+7. Do you have fantasies that if you take them back that somehow they will change?
+Do you vacillate back and forth in your mind believing that it wasn’t “that bad” and that deep down they really do love you?
 Do you feel a huge void inside yourself that nothing seems to fill?
 Are you anxious, stressed, crying all the time, unable to eat or sleep, unable to concentrate at work, emotionally absent for your children?
 Do you feel hopeless, helpless or maybe even suicidal? co-dependent addiction

-8. Do you crave talking to him or seeing him even though you know deep inside it is toxic for you?
-Do you slip and see him or sleep with him or attempt a reconciliation even though he refuses to respect you or your feelings, keep any of his “promises,” or change anything about his behavior? co-dependency narcissistic abuse cognitive dissonance
+8. Do you crave talking to them or seeing them even though you know deep inside it is toxic for you?
+Do you slip and see them or sleep with them or attempt a reconciliation even though they refuse to respect you or your feelings, keep any of their “promises,” or change anything about their behavior? co-dependency narcissistic abuse cognitive dissonance

 9. Do you feel as if you are paralyzed and unable to make decisions as if you are in a fog?
 Do you start to realize that your fear, obligation and guilt are keeping you trapped in an abusive situation?
 Do you start to do research online, discover blogs and on-line support groups for survivors of narcissistic abuse, and recognize yourself among the people who are speaking up and speaking out about the abuse they suffered?
 Narcissistic FOG